snehakumar27/dsa3101-2210-01-agent/README.md

 ## Instructions for running the Netlogo simulation (backend) using Docker
 1. Set your working directory to `Backend/Final_Models`

-2. Choose which simulation model you would like to run and choose one of the following commands accordingly: <br />
+2. Choose which simulation model you would like to run: <br />
 For running the base traffic model: <br />
 `docker build --build-arg MODEL_NAME=traffic_lane_pedestrian.nlogo -t traffic_model .` <br/>
 For running the bike lane: <br />